-The EC sampling system acts as a low-pass filter on the flux and the signal loss must be compensated with the frequency response correction (FRC) during post-processing.
+The EC sampling system acts as a low-pass filter on the flux, and the signal loss must be compensated for with the frequency response correction (FRC) during post-processing.
 The first step in the FRC is the description of the effect of the low-pass filtering of the measurement system, and for this, the transfer function approach has been widely used since it was first proposed by Moore (1986).
-The joint transfer function (H) that describes the low-pass filtering of the whole EC system can be determined theoretically or experimentally (Foken and Napo, 2008; Aubinet et al., 2012).
+The joint transfer function (H) that describes the low-pass filtering of the whole EC system can be determined theoretically or experimentally (Foken, 2008; Aubinet et al., 2012).
 The theoretical approach involves various specific transfer functions that are estimated to represent different causes of flux loss.
-Conversely, in the experimental approach H is estimated from I in I i
+Conversely, in the experimental approach H is estimated from in situ measurements.
+Due to its simplicity, many studies have implemented the theoretical approach, which typically works well with fluxes measured by open-path EC systems, as well as momentum fluxes and sensible heat fluxes measured by sonic anemometers (Aubinet et al., 2012).
+However, for complex EC systems the necessary information to calculate H is not available and needs to be estimated empirically.
+In addition, the time response of the system can vary with relative humidity (Ibrom et al., 2007a), tube ageing (Mammarella et al., 2009), and variations in the flow regime in the tube.
+Thus, the theoretical approach is not preferred for gas fluxes measured with closed-path EC systems, for which the experimental approach is therefore recommended (Aubinet et al., 2012; Sabbatini et al., 2018; Nemitz et al., 2018).